bitburner-official/bitburner-src/src/DarkNet/DARKNET_TODO.md

 - performance
 - link server logs to PID for labyrinth display
+- icon for stasis link

 - more hint notes

 - access .lit and .data files from UI
+- show running script names in ui

 ## Post MVP: